 Marex Group (‘Marex’ or ‘the Group’) is a leading independent global commodities brokerage group headquartered in the United Kingdom with a global network spanning North America and Asia.

-The Group has an operational presence in many different tax jurisdictions where we contribute through various forms of direct taxation, including corporation tax, payroll taxes, withholding taxes, and stamp duties, as well as indirect taxes, such as Value Added Tax and sales taxes levied on our trade activities.
+The Group has an operational presence in many different tax jurisdictions where Marex contributes through various forms of direct taxation, including corporation tax, payroll taxes, withholding taxes, and stamp duties, as well as indirect taxes, such as Value Added Tax and sales taxes levied on our trade activities.

-In recognition of the importance of complying with the worldwide taxation obligations of the Group and exercising appropriate tax risk management, Marex has invested significantly in expanding its Tax function in 2021.
-The Group has recruited an experienced Global Head of Tax in addition to a Corporate Manager and Indirect Tax Manager to work with and support the Head of Tax Reporting and Compliance
+In recognition of the importance of complying with the worldwide taxation obligations of the Group and exercising appropriate tax risk management, Marex invested significantly in expanding its Tax function in 2021.
+The Group recruited an experienced Global Head of Tax in addition to a Corporate Tax Manager and Indirect Tax Manager to work with and support the Head of Tax Reporting and Compliance.
+Since this expansion, the team has been working together to further strengthen the Marex tax risk and control framework as well as providing high-quality tax advice to support the growth of the business.

-Under paragraph 16(2) of Schedule 19 of the Finance Act 2016 the Board of Directors are required to ensure that the Group’s Tax Policy for the current financial year is prepared and published on behalf of the Group.
-The CFO is then responsible for administering the policy and ensuring that the guiding principles laid down are adhered to.
-The CFO will report regularly to the Board of Directors (via the Audit and Compliance Committee) on the relevant tax matters as detailed within this policy.
+Under paragraph 16(2) of Schedule 19 of the Finance Act 2016 the Board of Directors are required to ensure that the Group’s Tax Strategy for the current financial year is published on behalf of the Group.
+The CFO is then responsible for administering the policy and ensuring that the guiding principles laid down are adhered to, reporting to the Board of Directors (via the Audit and Compliance Committee) as required.
+Please note that although this strategy is intended to meet the requirements of the UK tax legislation set out above, it is applicable globally and represents the standards to which Marex holds itself with respect to tax matters globally.

 The CFO delegates the daily management of the Group’s taxes to the Tax Department, but retains responsibility, as the Senior Accounting Officer, for the Group’s tax affairs.
 The Tax Department must perform these duties with consideration to, and in compliance with, the guidelines of this policy and report any concerns to the CFO on a timely basis.